dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

        - C: and then took another mismatch exception and got back to the handler.

-     While A and C are large compared to B, they are performed internally within the hardware itself and (appear to!) have low variance --- and low variance means they  just add (roughly) a constant overhead, easily removed.
+     As mentioned above, while A and C are large compared to B, they are performed internally within the hardware itself and (appear to!) have low variance --- and low variance means they  just add (roughly) a constant overhead, easily removed or ignored.
 B on the other hand can vary significantly, which is what we are interested in.

      NOTE: if you find a case where A and C have significant variance, it is interesting --- let us know!